vicentepsn/waes_assigment/README.md

 # WAES Technical Assignment

-The API objective is to receibe two base64 encoded jsons strings with a identifier through two endpoint and get the comparison details of the two strings through another endpoint.
+The API objective is to receive two base64 encoded binary pieces of data with a identifier in json format through two endpoints and get the comparison details of the two binaries through another endpoint.

 ## The Assignment

-The assignment says that the endpoints to put the information should accepts JSON base64 encoded binary data.
-The assumption is that the information should be the string resulting from a conversion from a json string to base64.
-In this case, the json string `{"key_123": "value_abc"}` will generate a enconded string like `eyJrZXlfMTIzIjogInZhbHVlX2FiYyJ9`

 ### The Assignment Detailed Requirements